Nauru: Foreign relations

+The US Atmospheric Radiation Measurement program operates a climate-monitoring facility on the island.

 A significant portion of Nauru's income has been in the form of aid from Australia.
-In 2001, the MV Tampa, a Norwegian ship that had rescued 438 refugees from a stranded 20-metre-long boat, was seeking to dock in Australia.
+In 2001, the MV Tampa, a Norwegian ship that had rescued 438 refugees from a stranded boat, was seeking to dock in Australia.
 In what became known as the Tampa affair, the ship was refused entry and boarded by Australian troops.
-The refugees were eventually loaded onto Royal Australian Navy vessel HMAS Manoora and taken to Nauru to be held in detention facilities which later became part of the Howard government's Pacific Solution.
+The refugees were eventually taken to Nauru to be held in detention facilities which later became part of the Howard government's Pacific Solution.
 Nauru operated two detention centres known as State House and Topside for these refugees in exchange for Australian aid.
-By November 2005, only two refugees, Mohammed Sagar and Muhammad Faisal remained on Nauru from those first sent there in 2001, with Sagar finally resettling in early 2007.
+By November 2005, only two refugees remained on Nauru from those first sent there in 2001.
 The Australian government sent further groups of asylum-seekers to Nauru in late 2006 and early 2007.
 The refugee centre was closed in 2008, but, following the Australian government's re-adoption of the Pacific Solution in August 2012, it has re-opened it.
-The US Atmospheric Radiation Measurement program operates a climate-monitoring facility on the island.

-In March 2017, at the 34th regular session of the UN Human Rights Council, Vanuatu made a joint statement on behalf of Nauru and some other Pacific nations raising human rights violations in Western New Guinea, which has been occupied by Indonesia since 1963, and requested that the UN High Commissioner for Human Rights produce a report.
-Indonesia rejected the allegations.
-More than 100,000 Papuans have died during a 50-year Papua conflict.

 Amnesty International has since described the conditions of the refugees of war living in Nauru as a "horror", with reports of children as young as eight attempting suicide and engaging in acts of self-harm.
 In 2018, the situation gained attention as a "mental health crisis", with an estimated thirty children suffering from traumatic withdrawal syndrome, also known as resignation syndrome.
+By the middle of 2023, the camp was finally totally emptied for the first time since it opened, with 4183 people having been detained there since it opened in 2012.
+In 2024 a few dozen refugees were again being held there while their claims are being processed.

 Administrative divisions

 Nauru is divided into fourteen administrative districts, which are grouped into eight electoral constituencies and are further divided into villages.
-The most populous district is Denigomodu, with 1,804 residents, of which 1,497 reside in an RONPhos settlement called "Location".
+The most populous district is Denigomodu, with 1,804 residents, of which 1,497 reside in a Republic of Nauru Phosphate Corporation settlement called "Location".
 The following table shows population by district according to the 2011 census.